What is testicular cancer?

-Cancer that develops in a testicle is called testicular cancer or cancer of the testis (plural form: testes).
+Cancer that develops in a testicle is called testicular cancer or cancer of the testis.
 Usually only one testicle is affected, but in some cases both are affected.
-About 90 to 95 per cent of testicular cancers start in the cells that develop into sperm - these are known as germ cells.
+About 90 to 95 per cent of testicular cancers start in the cells that develop into sperm, which are known as germ cells.

 The testicles are two oval glands that sit behind the penis in a pouch of skin called the scrotum.
 They are part of the male reproductive system and are also called testes (or a testis, if referring to one).

 The testicles produce and store sperm.
 They also produce the sex hormone testosterone, which is responsible, among other functions, for the development of facial hair, a deeper voice and increased muscle mass, as well as sexual drive (libido).